If your relationship feels strained or tired, try using exercises for emotional connection to rejuvenate and strengthen your bond.

 So how do we rejuvenate our intimate relationships when we’ve come upon stressful times?

 Emotionally Focused Therapy (EFT) is an evidence-based and effective approach to therapy that emerged in the 1980’s with Dr. Sue Johnson and Dr. Les Greenberg.
-Since then, it has proven to successfully improve relationships and wellbeing in the vast majority of couples who receive EFT.
+Since then, it has successfully improved relationships and wellbeing in the vast majority of couples who receive EFT.

 Triggers for Emotional Disconnection